devchia254/swapi_robots/README.md

 ![App Snapshot](./README_resources/pj.png)

-A web app that displays the characters of Star Wars in the form of robots and cards.
-Each card displays data of each character in Star Wars.
+A web app that displays the characters of Star Wars in cards but in the form of robots.

 ## Info